SHARE-HF Decision Aid: Frequently Asked Questions (FAQ)

 Demonstrated good predictive power, as indicated by at least "fair" model discrimination (e.g. c-statistic ≥0.70) with good calibration in external validation.

-Based on these criteria, we initially selected the MAGGIC and the BCN Bio-HF calculator, which we implemented in an early prototype.
-In an updated search, we simplified the decision aid by removing these models and replacing them with the LIFE-HF model.
-LIFE-HF includes several routinely-collected variables, many of which were included in the previous risk scores, including NT-proBNP, which is the strongest predictor of death and HF hospitalizations in patients with HFrEF.
+Based on these criteria, we initially selected the MAGGIC and the BCN Bio-HF calculator in 2019, which we implemented in an early prototype.
+In an updated search in 2025, we simplified the decision aid by removing these models and replacing them with the LIFE-HF model.
+LIFE-HF includes several routinely-collected variables, many of which were included in the previous risk scores, as well as NT-proBNP, which is the strongest predictor of death and HF hospitalizations in patients with HFrEF.
 The LIFE-HF has also been validated with good predictive performance (including discrimination and calibration) in multiple clinical trials and international registries, and further validation is ongoing by our group.
-Importantly, the LIFE-HF model is the only HF risk model that presents risk of death as both estimated life expectancy and 5-year survival, which offers flexibility for patient risk communication, while also predicting 5-year risk of death or HF hospitalization.
+Importantly, the LIFE-HF model is the only HF risk model that presents risk of death as both estimated life expectancy and 5-year survival, which offers flexibility for framing of this outcome for patient risk communication.

 4. How were medication options chosen and where do the estimates of benefits and harms come from?